Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 [comment]: <> (FH: Andere Optionen?
 Wovon hängt es ab?)

 - [EDIT]
   Click this button to edit the export definition.
 The *Import/export definitions* window is displayed, see [Import/export definitions](#import-export-definitions).

 - *Export file name*
   Enter the export file name.

 [comment]: <> (FH: versand-%p.csv -> Default value?
 Muss man es so beibehalten und dann % ersetzt?
 Oder egal?)

 **Export specifications**

 - *Minimum weight*
   Enter the desired minimum weight.

 [comment]: <> (HF: File weight?
 Better file size?
 Minimum oder maximum?)

 **Export to ECM**

 - *Export to ECM*
-Click the drop-down menu to select the appropriate option (**Yes/No**).
+  Click the drop-down menu to select the appropriate option.
+The following options are available:
+  - **Yes**
+  - **No**

 - *Export path*
   Enter the appropriate export path.
 Alternatively, click the [SEARCH] button to determine the export path.

 - [SEARCH]
   Click this button to determine the export path.
 The *Select file* window is displayed, see [Select file](#select-file).
 Select the folder where the file is to be exported.

 **Export to an external SFTP server**

 - *Export to SFTP server*
-Click the drop-down menu to select the appropriate option (**Yes/No**).
+  Click the drop-down menu to select the appropriate option.
+The following options are available:
+  - **Yes**
+  - **No**

 **Send export by email**

 - *Send by email*
-Click the drop-down menu to select the appropriate option (**Yes/No**).
+  Click the drop-down menu to select the appropriate option.
+The following options are available:

-*Receipt export*
+  - **Yes**
+  - **No**

+#### Receipt export
+*Accounting > Settings > Tab DEBTORS/CREDITORS > Tab Customer/supplier list > Select supplier > Sub-tab Drop shipping > Drop shipping settings side menu > Menu entry Receipt export*

 ![Receipt export](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/DropShippingReceiptExport.png "[Receipt export]")

 **Document export**

 - *Export from invoice*
-Click the drop-down menu to select the appropriate option (**Yes/No**).
+  Click the drop-down menu to select the appropriate option.
+The following options are available:
+  - **Yes**
+  - **No**

 - *Export from delivery note*
-Click the drop-down menu to select the appropriate option (**Yes/No**).
+  Click the drop-down menu to select the appropriate option.
+The following options are available:
+  - **Yes**
+  - **No**

 - *Export from dropship delivery note*
-Click the drop-down menu to select the appropriate option (**Yes/No**).
+  Click the drop-down menu to select the appropriate option.
+The following options are available:
+  - **Yes**
+  - **No**

 - *Export from proforma order*
-Click the drop-down menu to select the appropriate option (**Yes/No**).
+  Click the drop-down menu to select the appropriate option.
+The following options are available:
+  - **Yes**
+  - **No**

 - *File name invoice*
   Enter the file name for the invoice.

 - *File name delivery note*
   Enter the file name for the delivery note.

 - *File name dropship delivery note*
   Enter the file name for the dropship delivery note.

 - *File name proforma order*
   Enter the file name for the proforma order.

 **Export to ECM**

 - *Export to ECM*
-Click the drop-down menu to select the appropriate option (**Yes/No**).
+  Click the drop-down menu to select the appropriate option.
+The following options are available:
+  - **Yes**
+  - **No**

 - *Export path*
   Enter the appropriate export path.
 Alternatively, click the [SEARCH] button to determine the export path.

 - [SEARCH]
   Click this button to determine the export path.
 The *Select file* window is displayed, see [Select file](#select-file).
 Select the folder where the file is to be exported.

 **Export to an external SFTP server**

 - *Export to SFTP server*
-Click the drop-down menu to select the appropriate option (**Yes/No**).
+  Click the drop-down menu to select the appropriate option.
+The following options are available:
+  - **Yes**
+  - **No**

 **Send receipts by email**

 - *Send by email*
-Click the drop-down menu to select the appropriate option (**Yes/No**).
+  Click the drop-down menu to select the appropriate option.
+The following options are available:

-*Reimport*
+  - **Yes**
+  - **No**

+#### Reimport
+*Accounting > Settings > Tab DEBTORS/CREDITORS > Tab Customer/supplier list > Select supplier > Sub-tab Drop shipping > Drop shipping settings side menu > Menu entry Reimport*

 ![Reimport](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/DropShippingReimport.png "[Reimport]")